 05 Jul 2018 by Olga Brighton

 Want an exciting and rewarding pastime to do while on holiday in the sun?
 If so, then make sure you pack your snorkel and diving gear.
-Once you’ve chosen the appropriate travel insurance policy that covers this activity; decided on which tropical paradise to visit; the only thing left is count down the days until you get to those cool, clear waters and see the stunning marine life that Mother Nature has to offer.
+Once you’ve chosen a comprehensive travel insurance policy that covers this activity; decided on which tropical paradise to visit; the only thing left is count down the days until you get to those cool, clear waters and see the stunning marine life that Mother Nature has to offer.
 Here are 8 must-see sea creatures when diving or snorkelling, and where to find them.

 Clown trigger fish are some of the coolest-looking fish you will ever see.
 Growing up to 50cm in length, clown trigger fish are predominantly black with white spots, a yellow mouth, and they feature a yellow section with black spots normally on their backs.

 Best of all is the fact that they can be found in waters as shallow as just 1 metre, or in depths as deep as 75 metres.
 This makes them great for beginners who don’t want to swim too deep underwater.
 Primarily, they can be found in waters around the Phi Phi Islands in Thailand.
 This country is among 5 best beaches for crystal clear water.

 Manta rays can be found in waters all over the globe, including: the Maldives, Thailand, and even in Mozambique.
 Manta is actually Spanish for ‘blanket’ and if you see a Manta Ray, you’ll know why that is.
 These creatures are slow and majestic and can grow up to 6 metres in length.
 Best of all is that they have been known to frequently interact with divers, rather than swimming away.